 Nextiva has softphone and hardware options such as the mobile app, VoIP desk phones, or conferencing phones.

 Nextiva charges on a per-user, per extension basis.
 There are four plans available.
+The pricing below reflects a special discounted rate for our readers.
+You can get up to 50% off some plans!

 The Essential plan is a basic starter plan with unlimited voice calling, video calling, and faxes.
 It starts at $11.95 per user per month, billed annually.
 It’s the only plan that includes a free seven-day trial.
 The other plans offer a demo instead.